w3c/wcag2ict/README.md

-# Specification 'wcag2ict'
+# WCAG2ICT

-This is the repository for wcag2ict.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository for [WCAG2ICT](https://www.w3.org/WAI/GL/task-forces/wcag2ict/).